-Children and Family Health Surrey is the Surrey-wide NHS community health service for children and young people from birth up to 19 years of age (up to 25 for young adults with additional needs) and their parents and carers.
+Children and Family Health Surrey is the Surrey-wide NHS community health service for children and young people from birth up to 19 years of age and their parents and carers.

 The service has been designed around the needs of children, young people and their families and carers in Surrey.
-It focuses on the prevention of ill health, promoting and supporting child development and providing targeted and specialist medical, nursing and therapy services.
+It focuses on the promoting and supporting child development and providing targeted and specialist medical, nursing and therapy services.

-Families also benefit from closer links to wider health services, such as the therapies for school-age children provided by Surrey County Council.
+Families benefit from close links to wider health services, such as the therapies for school-age children provided by Surrey County Council.

 Children and Family Health Surrey services are provided under one contract by three established NHS providers in Surrey: CSH Surrey, First Community Health and Care, and Surrey and Borders Partnership NHS Trust.
-By working together as one service, Children and Family Health Surrey will ensure children and young people will at the centre of the care they receive as well as improve access to healthcare services across the county.
+By working together as one service, Children and Family Health Surrey ensures children and young people are at the centre of the care they receive and improves access to healthcare services across the county.